annetutil/annet/docs/usage/tutorial.rst

   Ma0                            up             up
   r1#

-Extend coverage
+Extend Coverage
 ^^^^^^^^^^^^^^^

-Because of ACL, we can add new configuration parts to annet step by step, do not touch other parts of the configuration.
+Thanks to ACL, we can add new configuration parts to Annet step by step without affecting other parts of the configuration.

-Add generators for aaa, hostname, ip address, routing and stp.
+Add generators for AAA, hostname, IP address, routing, and STP.

-Create files:
+Create the following files:

 ``generators/aaa.py``: